Paresis and paralysis of the facial nerve - resuscitation of a paralyzed face

 In order to improve the resulting deformation and prevent further deterioration, various techniques and materials help to improve the resulting defect.

-Special implants are tailored to the individual patient.
+Special implants are adapted to the individual patient.
 They help to fill depressions caused by facial atrophy of facial muscles.

 A small thin plate made of gold or titanium can be implanted in the upper eyelid to ensure normal eye closing function.
 This operation is performed separately under local anesthesia.

 Also, facial nerve paralysis can be corrected with special techniques to improve the appearance and function of the lips and face.